How Often Should You Schedule CCTV Drain Inspections?

 How often should CCTV check-ups on drains happen?

-How long will an CCTV drain inspection take?
+How long will an CCTV drain inspection last?

 Additional Information